1 Minute Review

 For mortgage refinance, Figure works with you to schedule an in-person closing at your home or a location of your choosing, depending on what’s allowed where you live.

 Your credit score is a 3-digit number that summarizes how well you pay back debt.
 Scores range from 300 to 850, and a score of 700 or higher is considered good.
 Lenders typically have a minimum credit score.
 If you’re below the minimum, you’ll need to take some time to improve your score before you can qualify for a loan.

 Figure’s credit score minimum for mortgage refinances is 620.
-Its credit score minimum for HELOCs is 640 (720 for Oklahoma).
+Its credit score minimum for HELOCs is 640 (720 for Oklahoma for both products).

 Figure also has debt-to-income (DTI) ratio requirements.
 Your DTI ratio compares your monthly debt payments to your pre-tax income.
 Let’s say you make $5,000 per month before taxes and you have $2,000 per month in monthly debt payments, which includes your current mortgage payment, your new Figure loan payment, credit card payments, car payments and student loan payments.
 This gives you a 40% DTI ratio.

 Figure requires those applying for a HELOC to have a DTI ratio of 50% or less, and in many cases, you need a DTI ratio of 43% or less.
 For mortgage refinancing, you need a DTI ratio of 43% or less.

 Figure allows you to complete your application online or by using its mobile app.
 You’ll need to connect your financial accounts with Figure so it can verify your income.
 Have your account usernames and passwords available.